jmosqueragw/mytest/README.md

-make changes to the readme file
+make changes to the readme file.
+2nd change